 Today, I’m almost completely fine, and am using more than one 5 mg Methylcobalamin on many days.

-B12, Muscle Spasms and Potassium
+B12, Muscle Spasms, and Potassium

 Apparently hypokalemia is reported by many people as a complication of vitamin B12 replacement after deficiency.
-This is because B12 normalizes blood cells so that they once again grow properly and divide properly, which takes large amounts of potassium, thus depleting circulating stores of the mineral.
+This is because B12 normalizes blood cells so they once again grow and divide properly, which takes a lot of potassium and depletes circulating stores.
+The lack of adequate potassium causes cramps.

 I learned that the bicarbonate form of potassium helps alkalize body pH.
-This is in marked contrast to a chloride form that is acidifing.
+This is in marked contrast to a chloride form that is acidifying.
 Potassium in fruits and vegetables is the bicarbonate form.
 (More information on alkalizing vs acidifying.)

 Potassium citrate is readily absorbed, improves calcium balance, and slows the crystallization of calcium-containing kidney stones.
 Potassium aspartate is already bound to aspartic acid which activates energy-rich phosphates.
 I’m ordering… Today!
 And I did, but I never opened them because by the time they arrived I’d learned about Maca and other foods containing potassium.